 Another application is the Head-Mounted Display (HMD) which is adopted by ground troops.
-With this crucial data including the location of the enemy can be displayed within the line of sight of the soldier.
+This crucial data including the location of the enemy can be displayed within the line of sight of the soldier.
 This technology is also adopted for developing simulations to assist in training.

 This technology is adopted by medical students to assist them in practicing surgery within a controlled environment.
 Visualizations help in demonstrating complex medical conditions to patients.
 Augmented reality also facilitates enhanced sensory perception for surgeons thus helping in reducing the chances of risks in operations.
 Combined with an MRI or X-ray Augmented Reality can provide everything within a single view for the surgeon.

 When it comes to Tourism, the most prominent application of AR has been introducing interactive elements into hotels to enhance the user’s experience.
 This aids hotels and resorts in facilitating useful information to customers when required.
-(Do you know how to handle and monitor such useful information in term of Big Data under the tourism industry)
+(Check out how such information can be handled and monitored in terms of Big Data in the tourism industry)

 For instance, The Hub Hotel from Premier Inn, a British resort, made augmented reality compatible through the wall maps it places in hotel rooms.
 When observed with a smartphone or tablet, the wall maps include extra information about some of the local places of interest, serving as a kind of tourist information tool.

 Along with hotels, various other companies within the industry are designing AR apps to enable tourists to augment physical locations and tourist attractions.
 This implies that a user can point their smartphone at a building or landmark and learn more about it, in real-time.
 For instance, it allows the user to point their phone at a restaurant and be provided information regarding its menus or reviews.